 Quilt sashing refers to using strips of fabric to ‘frame’ each pieced block of a quilt.
 It is a fun and easy way to add an extra feature to your quilt.
 You can choose to do it in contrasting colors to your blocks or in the same color as your background.
 You can also choose whether to have cornerstones in your quilt sashing and how you want those cornerstones to look.

-All the usual quilting supplies which you have used to construct your blocks- such as-
+All the usual quilting supplies that you have used to construct your blocks- such as

 - Fabric- closely woven cotton.